hongleileilei/P-2_Charging_Simulation/README.md

 # My Code Design
 ## How to Run
-With all libraries installed, we move the taxi data and electricity data into the same folder, named taxi_data.csv and e_bound.
-Then do the following:
+With all libraries installed, we move the taxi data and electricity data into the same folder, named taxi_data.csv and e_bound.(Which means you need to rename the files) Then do the following:

     SOMETHING:my_computer$ python3 my_code.py